marouabahri/UMAP-kNN/README.md

 ## How to execute it
-If you wish to test the UMAP-kNN, you can update the corresponding parameters.
+If you wish to test the UMAP-kNN, you can update its parameters:
+* k: the number of neigbors for kNN
+* batch: the batch size
+* d: the output dimensionality
+* w: the maximum number of instances to store inside the sliding window
+* stream: the data stream

 ## Datasets used in the original paper
 The real datasets are compressed and available at the root directory.